marcojnr/marcojnr/README.md

 ##
 []()
-- 🔭 I’m currently working on TCERJ with BI
+- 🔭 I’m currently working on Impacta Lawtech with BI and database
 - 👨‍💻 I’m currently learning Python and R for Data Science
 - 📒 I’m currently learning C++
 - 💁‍♂️ I’m looking for help with Machine Learning and POO

 ##